 Residential Addiction Treatment Program

-Drug and alcohol addiction is devastating for both the substance abuser and their loved ones.
-Addiction hijacks the brain and turns you into someone unrecognizable to yourself and those around you.
+Drug and alcohol addiction is devastating for substance abusers and their loved ones.
+It hijacks the brain and turns you into someone unrecognizable.
 With the right treatment, dedication, and support, addiction recovery is possible.
 Inpatient and outpatient treatment options are available, but often residential rehab is the best place to start.

 What Is Residential Treatment?

-Inpatient rehab programs provide the highest level of care for addiction treatment other than medical hospitalization.
-People with addictions typically enter treatment at the inpatient level and transition to lower levels of care as they gain more confidence and time in sobriety.
-Medical detox is sometimes needed prior to addiction treatment.
+Inpatient rehab is also known as residential rehab.
+Besides hospitalization, it provides the highest level of care for addiction treatment.
+People with addictions typically enter treatment at the inpatient level.
+They step down to lower levels of care as they gain confidence and time in sobriety.
+Medical detox is sometimes needed before residential rehab.
 The progression through drug and alcohol rehab usually includes:

 - Drug and alcohol detox

 - Sober-living residence

 A residential treatment center provides space and distance from triggers while you recover from drug or alcohol addiction.
 You live at an inpatient drug rehab, attending addiction treatment during the day and sleeping in onsite residences at night.
 Some inpatient treatment centers offer private rooms.
 The majority provide semi-private rooms that you share with a roommate.